dachiefjustice/vm-vulnlab/README.md

 # Summary
-I've met many people who struggle to set up a web security lab environment due to cost, time, or skills -- let's demolish those barriers!
-This project implements an **easy-to-use, free web security lab environment** for **students**, **developers** and **security professionals** to:
+This project implements an **easy-to-use, cross-platform, free and open-source web security training environment** for **students**, **developers** and **security professionals** to:
 - Better understand web vulnerabilities by finding and exploiting them
 - Practice web penetration testing safely and easily
 - Create security trainings/workshops

-This project automatically creates a Kali Linux lab VM containing:
+This repository sets you up with a fresh Kali Linux lab VM created automatically from infrastructure-as-code (Vagrant, Virtualbox, and Docker-Compose).
+The lab environment has everything you need to sharpen your web security skills, containing:
-- 10+ intentionally vulnerable web applications (from easy to advanced difficulty)
+- 10+ intentionally vulnerable web applications covering a range of programming languages, vulnerability types ([OWASP top ten](https://owasp.org/Top10/) and more), and difficulty levels
 - The tools to analyze and exploit them

-Vulnerable applications include [Juice Shop](https://owasp.org/www-project-juice-shop/), [WebGoat](https://github.com/WebGoat/WebGoat), and [NodeGoat](https://wiki.owasp.org/index.php/OWASP_Node_js_Goat_Project).
+Vulnerable applications include [Juice Shop](https://owasp.org/www-project-juice-shop/), [WebGoat](https://github.com/WebGoat/WebGoat), [NodeGoat](https://wiki.owasp.org/index.php/OWASP_Node_js_Goat_Project), and plenty more.
 For details about included vulnerable apps see [this Ansible role](https://gitlab.com/johnroberts/ansiblerole-vulnerable-apps).

+I've met many people who struggle to learn web security due to the cost, time, or complexity of setting up a lab environment -- let's demolish those barriers!

 ## ⚠️Security Warning⚠️
 This VM contains lots of vulnerable software!
 You're responsible for your own security, don't get yourself or your organization pwned with this VM!
 This project takes the following security precautions: